AramirRp/technical-test-back-tkorp/README.md

 ## Description

-This is The backend part of the technical test made for TKorp.
+This is the backend part of the technical test made for TKorp.
 This is using NestJs as framework, with a MySQL server and all queries are made using GraphQL.

 ## Project setup